 Several retail outlets, including London Drugs, Safeway, Save-On-Foods and Wal-Mart, offer a collection system for recycling plastic shopping bags.
 To find participating retailers near you visit: www.myplasticbags.ca.

-Off campus: Residential Styrofoam recycling is available at all Return-It Depots and municipal landfills in the Okanagan.
-Additional recycling locations include London Drugs.
+.
 Styrofoam items accepted include: cushion packaging to protect electronics, washed meat and poultry trays, food free take out containers and egg cartons.
-View RDCO recycling brochure here.
+View RDCO recycling brochure here

 - UBC Okanagan’s Bookstore provides a textbook collection/donation box just outside their Admin. building location.
 The textbooks collected are send to Better World Books for resale or donation.

 - The Bookstore also runs a textbook buyback program (scroll down page for information).